-Check Superior STAR+PLUS MMP's up to date Drug List online at mmp.SuperiorHealthPlan.com or • Call Member Services to check the current Drug List at 1-866-896-1844 (TTY: 711).
+- Check Superior STAR+PLUS MMP's up to date Drug List online at mmp.SuperiorHealthPlan.com or - Call Member Services to check the current Drug List at 1-866-896-1844 (TTY: 711).
+Hours are from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.